unixhead/pyModbusScanner/README.md

 One option is to run the Modbus Server GUI that I'm working on: https://github.com/unixhead/pyModbusServerGUI

 Another is to use the excellent Control Things Linux from here: https://www.controlthings.io/ Load up ModbusPal, hit "load" and open the included VoltageRegulator.xmpp (should be in /home/control/samples/Simulators/ModbusPal), click Run and that'll give you a Modbus Service to poke at.
-Output should be similar to that below.

 # Screenshot